tetresy/tetresy/README.md

             <li>Dive into HTML </li>
         <li>More attributes</li>
         <li>Use the proper tags</li>
       <li>Use tags to create three different types of HTML lists: ordered, unordered, and definition lists. </li>
-    <li>Understand the basic elements of images: the different types of images format (jpeg, gif, png etc.), image dimensions, tools to edit and save images, and where and how to use images in a web page.  </li>
+    <li>Understand the basic elements of images: the different types of images format (jpeg, gif, png etc.),   </li>
  </ol>